ckallum/Algorithm-Problems/README.md

 Implementing Algorithms in C
 -----------------------------
-Below are some of my implementations of some simple algorithms and programs using C.
+Below are some of my implementations of solutions to some algorithmic problems in C.